 The City of Rockport offers every other week, curbside, single stream (i.e. you do not have to sort recyclables) residential recycling through a contract with our sanitation collection service provider, Republic Services.
 The day of the week your recycling is picked up depends on your service address.
-A copy of the calendar is available at https://cityofrockport.com/Archive.aspx?AMID=129
+A map of the routes may be found here.

 At this time the following items can be recycled: